Does homeowners insurance cover asbestos removal?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-When does homeowners insurance cover asbestos removal?
+When may homeowners insurance cover asbestos removal?

-Home insurance policies exclude coverage for pollutants, so asbestos removal generally won't be covered unless the asbestos was disturbed or exposed by a covered peril.
-For example, your home insurance may cover the cost of asbestos remediation, minus any deductible and up to your policy's limits, if asbestos was exposed or disturbed by a tree falling on your house, snow damaging your roof, or someone vandalizing your walls.
+For example, your homeowners insurance may cover the cost of asbestos remediation, minus any deductible and up to your policy's limits, if asbestos was exposed or disturbed by a tree falling on your house, snow damaging your roof, a pipe bursting, or someone vandalizing your walls.

-What is asbestos and why is it dangerous?
+What is asbestos, and why is it dangerous?

 Asbestos is a natural mineral composed of soft, flexible fibers.
 The fibrous texture combined with the mineral's durability and resistance to fire made it a popular building material, particularly for insulation.
 The use of asbestos goes back to ancient times but saw its peak in the United States between the 1930s and 1970s, and traces of it are still commonly found in both houses and commercial properties that were built during that period.
-Scientists studying the effects of asbestos have published research that exposure to the dust from asbestos over time could lead to cancer, mesothelioma, and other lung diseases.
-If asbestos is safely sealed away, it poses little threat to you and your family.
-It's only if asbestos gets disturbed and particles are released into the air that you'll need to consider remediation.

 - Exterior siding on homes

-- Roofing
+- Roofing and siding shingles

-- Vinyl floor tiles
+- Vinyl floor tiles and sheet flooring, plus adhesives for these

 - Ceiling tiles

-- Certain paints and plasters
+- Certain paints and plasters and in cement

 Pro tip: